Damounet/AngularCucumberTesting/cucumber/pages/README.md

 ## Base page

 The base page is an interface.
-It is mandatory to implement it.
+Each new page has to implement it.

 It contains getters and attributes used in all pages.